khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 -  `FSYNC`: Data and log files are opened with no options, and the `fsync`system call is used when the engine requires flushing the data and log files.
 This option causes double buffering:
     - _page cache_
     - _InnoDB_ buffer pools.
+- `O_DSYNC` and  `O_SYNC`:  This flag is used to open the log files while the data files are opened with no options.
+The _fsync_ system call is executed to flush data files only.
+O_SYNC doesn’t disable double buffering caching at system level and all writes are synchronous.

 ##### [References]